bibionid/EMoEx/docs/description.rst

 The pipeline will take target and reference genomes and uses the ``sequencePrep.sh`` and ``annotationPrep.sh`` scripts to parse this infromation from ensemble or ncbi formats into those required for later EMotEP scripts.

-Taking the target species genome and annotation as input, ``cisRegion.py`` creates an annotation of a user defined region upstream of each gene in the annotation provided.
+Taking the target species genome and annotation as input, ``cisRegion.py`` creates an annotation of a user-defined region upstream of each gene in the annotation provided.
 The distribution of these regions is plotted by ``cisRegion_displot.py`` and then the sequences extracted from the input genome using ``bedtools getfasta``